 • Information you give us

-o Sensitive personal data such as your name, address, employment status
+o Sensitive personal data such as your name, address, employment status and financial data.

 • Information we collect about you